ryukinix/mal/README.md

 ## Description

-`mal` is a command-line client for the official [API](http://myanimelist.net/modules.php?go=api) of [MyAnimeList.net](http://myanimelist.net/) website.
+`mal` is a command-line client for [MyAnimeList](http://myanimelist.net/), via the [official API](http://myanimelist.net/modules.php?go=api).

-It should remain functional indefinitely (it will never have web-scraping, unlike other alternative projects).
+One of the major design goals of this project is to avoid the use of web-scraping, which means it should work indefinitely.
+Other projects that scrape the website tend to break whenever MyAnimeList has an update, rarely ever recovering from the needed maintenance as a result.

-It is currently in alpha development and new ideas are welcome!
-Please check our [CONTRIBUTING.md](CONTRIBUTING.md) file.
+Development is currently in alpha.
+New ideas are welcome!
+But please check [CONTRIBUTING.md](CONTRIBUTING.md) before you submit that pull request.

-This project was initially inspired in [pushrax/mal](https://github.com/pushrax/mal).
+This project is an unofficial fork of [pushrax/mal](https://github.com/pushrax/mal), which seems to have fallen out of maintenance.

 ## Features

-- Search your anime list
+- Search your anime list.
-- Fetch your anime list
+- Fetch your anime list.
-- List animes by their statuses (e.g. watching)
+- List animes by their status (e.g. `watching`).
-- Increment or decrement seen episodes
+- Increment or decrement episode watch count.
-- Add animes to your watch list planner
+- Add anime to your `Plan To Watch` list.
-- Edit contents of your animes on your own preferred text editor: tags, status, score.
+- Edit anime metadata (currently `tags`, `status` and `score`) using your favorite text editor.
 - Print your MAL stats!
 Just like you do on MyAnimeList.

 More features are currently being developed!

-You can also request other features [here](https://github.com/ryukinix/mal/issues).
+If you have a suggestion for a new feature, a bug to report or something else, you can submit an [issue](https://github.com/ryukinix/mal/issues).

+Please note that as this project is still in alpha development, pretty much everything is subject to change.

 ## TL;DR | Demos

 ![Main Usage](https://cloud.githubusercontent.com/assets/7642878/19803847/59295fd0-9ce1-11e6-9292-7e52266de4af.gif)

 ![Listing Animes By Status](https://cloud.githubusercontent.com/assets/7642878/19803846/59157a9c-9ce1-11e6-93a7-30665ae859bf.gif)